mouslyddiaw/protein-classification/README.md

 # Protein classifier: project overview
 This project aims at building a model that assigns amino acid sequences to their protein family.
 The [Pfam dataset](https://www.kaggle.com/googleai/pfam-seed-random-split) is used for this task. <br>

 I built a classifier that predicts to which family amongst the 429 most frequent protein families an amino acid sequence belongs.
-The classifier is a simple deep learning model with only 3 layers that yielded an accuracy of ~98% on the test set, which is better than the ~71% obtained with a decision tree classifier.
+The classifier is a simple deep learning model with only 3 layers that yielded an F1 score of ~98% on the test set, which is better than the ~70% obtained with a decision tree classifier.

 ## Resources
 Python packages: Numpy, Pandas, Matplotlib, Sklearn, Keras<br>